 Weekends will be free to visit other islands nearby like Pico and São Jorge by boat, visit beaches, hike, surf, sail, scuba, try new foods, attend festivals and/or rest on the land.
 This experience will be fully rejuvenating, inspiring, healing and loving as we create a new powerful Cob Family of Beautiful Goddesses ready to change the world, nurtured with new knowledge, skills, connection and lots of playing and dreaming.
 You will leave transformed and energized to bring your gifts to the world!

-August is the month of Leo and Virgo, creativity and healing, and is the best time to be in the Azores enjoying the warm breezes and ocean always the perfect temperature!
+September is the month of Virgo and Libra, healing and creativity and peace, and is the best time to be in the Azores enjoying the warm breezes and ocean always the perfect temperature!
 Faial is one of the central islands of the Azores, only a 2.5-hour plane ride from Lisbon, Portugal and 4 hours from the East coast of the US.
 The Azores are joined by the common language of Portuguese (granted each island has its own accent) and a common history in which many different immigrants have passed through establishing their communities and bringing their touch to this very unusual sweet and free culture.
 You will find influences from the Spanish, Flemish, French, Irish, Americans, Jews, Brits and of course Portugal.
 Faial is the fifth largest of the 9 Azorean islands and lies in the middle of the chain next to its neighbors São Jorge and Pico.
 Its harbor is well-known as the stopping-off point for sailboats crossing the Atlantic where the Goddess of the Sea blesses them with a safe passage home.
 It is green, verdant and lush with a medium rolling topography and the quaint capital Horta at its main harbor.
 Being small everyone knows each other and we will become part of this intimate community for the month.
 Ninovan Homestead lies on the southern edge of the island in a small town called Castelo Branco (see Location at bottom of page).

 GENERAL WORKSHOP DESCRIPTION